-• When messages for stations on a multipoint line are queued by terminal, the order in which the groups of messages queued for the individual stations on the line are transmitted with respect to each other depends upon the time that the last segment of the first message on each individual queue arrives at the queue.
-In the above example the last segment of the first message on the queue for NYC arrived at its queue before the last segment of the first message on the queue for BOS arrived at its queue, and the last segment of the first message on the queue for BOS arrived at its queue before the last segment of the first message on the queue for RAL.
-Therefore, all messages queued for NYC are transmitted before any message queued for BOS is transmitted, and all messages queued for BOS are transmitted before any message queued for RAL is transmitted.

-- When messages to be sent to stations on a multipoint line are queued by terminal, the order in which the messages queued for an individual station are transmitted is determined by two rules: - 1.
+- When messages for stations on a multipoint line are queued by terminal, the order in which the groups of messages queued for the individual stations on the line are transmitted with respect to each other depends upon the time that the last segment of the first message on each individual queue arrives at the queue.
+In the above example the last segment of the first message on the queue for NYC arrived at its queue before the last segment of the first message on the queue for BOS arrived at its queue, and the last segment of the first message on the queue for BOS arrived at its queue before the last segment of the first message on the queue for BOS arrived at its queue before the last segment of the first message on the queue for BOS arrived at its queue before the last segment of the first message on the queue for BOS arrived at its queue before the last segment of the first message on the queue for BOS arrived at its queue before the last segment of the first message on the queue for RAL.
+Therefore, all messages queued for NYC are transmitted before any message queued for BOS is transmitted, and all messages queued for BOS are transmitted before any message queued for RAL is transmitted. - When messages to be sent to stations on a multipoint line are queued by terminal, the order in which the messages queued for an individual station are transmitted is determined by two rules: - 1.
 All messages having a higher message priority are transmitted before any message having a lower message priority is transmitted; - 2.
 When messages have equal message priorities, the message whose final segment arrived at the queue earliest is sent first, the message whose final segment arrived at the queue next-earliest is sent second, etc.

-When these two rules are in effect, messages are said to be sent out on a first-ended, first-out (FEFO) basis within priority groups.
+When these two rules are in effect, messages are said to be sent out on a first-ended, firstout (FEFO) basis within priority groups.